Waking up just 1 Hour Earlier Cuts Depression Risk by Double Digits, study finds

 Study: Wake Up Early To Cut Depression

-“We found that even one-hour earlier sleep timing is associated with significantly lower risk of depression,” says senior author Celine Vetter, assistant professor of integrative physiology at CU Boulder.
+“We found that even one-hour earlier sleep timing is associated with significantly lower risk of depression,” says senior author Celine Vetter, assistant professor of integrative physiology at C.U.
+Boulder.
 (1)

 Should You Wake Up Early To Cut Depression?